 The benefit of CCOs is that they are a flexible sentence that the court can tailor to reflect the nature of the offender and the offence.
 The court can select from the range of conditions, such as supervision by Community Corrections Officers, community service work (up to 500 hours) and curfews, to hold offenders to account and reduce their risk of reoffending.
 CCOs can be imposed for a period of up to three years.

 Deferral of sentence for rehabilitation participation, intervention program or other purposes

-If the above-mentioned penalties are not appropriate and there are no other alternative sentences that the Court can impose, the Court will sentence an offender to is a period of gaol.
-Each offence has limits of the length of imprisonment that the court can impose.
+If the above-mentioned penalties are not appropriate and there are no other alternative sentences that the Court can impose, the Court will sentence an individual to a period of imprisonment.